 France, which has traditionally put high taxes on business, has said it will cut its federal rate from 33 per cent to 25 per cent.

 The company tax base is increasingly reliant on a relatively small number of taxpayers.
-In 2015-16, the top 10 taxpayers paid one-quarter of all company tax – around $17 billion.
+In 2016-17, the top 10 taxpayers paid 30 per cent of all company tax – around $21 billion.